- Not Fee assured

 Courses offered to GPs

-I have spoken at many GP educational events and am always delighted to attend.
+I have always spoken at GP educational events and am always delighted to speak/attend.

 I currently record all my complex vascular access (ports and lines insertions) intra operative data through LION Ltd.